pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

       tops
       bottoms

       Blob names for output and input.
-This layer could take multiple input blobs and produce the corresponding number of output blobs.
+This layer can take multiple input blobs and produce the corresponding number of output blobs.
 The shapes of the input blobs do not need to be the same.

 .. class:: TiedInnerProductLayer

-   Similar to :class:`InnerProductLayer` but with *tied weights* to an existing :class:`InnerProductLayer`.
+   Similar to :class:`InnerProductLayer` but with *weights tied* to an existing :class:`InnerProductLayer`.
 Used in auto-encoders.
 During training, an auto-encoder defines the following mapping